Lanterns hung from the central pole cast flickering shadows along the interior walls of the tent.

 The majority of her Tribesfolk slept, or at least rested, within their tents or wagons a short distance away and only the occasional sounds of the sheep or goats belonging to them could be heard.
 Nights like this allowed her quiet and privacy, two things as precious to her as water, and just as difficult to come by in the Charinoma camp.
-An occasional breeze lifted loose strands of her coal-black hair and blew them into her face, but she paid them no mind.
-Her attention was already claimed by solitude and the freedom it granted for her thoughts to meander along a well-worn path.
+Occasional breezes lifted loose strands of her coal-black hair and blew them into her face, but she paid them no mind.
+Her attention was already claimed by solitude and the freedom it granted for her thoughts to meander along well-worn paths.
 She took another drink of her water and enjoyed the clear view of the stars offered by the cloudless sky.

 There was never a doubt that she loved her people, especially her family, despite the way that she and her grandfather disagreed on most subjects.
-His failing health kept her quiet when she would have argued with him about things like finding a husband—or not, the best places to find stone melons, or the mysterious fate of the mages… Which was somehow connected to or perhaps even the cause of her people’s deep fear of anything magical.
+His failing health kept her quiet instead of arguing with him about things like finding a husband—or not, the best places to find stone melons, or the mysterious fate of the mages… Which was somehow connected to or perhaps even the cause of her people’s deep fear of anything magical.

 No one ever gives a direct answer.
 They only tell me that it’s just the way things are and that I should be grateful that the mages are gone.

 A blinding blue flash flared the camp into momentary daylight.

 Her cup splashed across her pants, clattering to the ground.
 Crouching on one knee, she blinked hard to clear the swarm of colored spots that clouded her vision.